reactjs/react.dev/content/docs/static-type-checking.md

 permalink: docs/static-type-checking.html
 ---

-Static type checkers like [Flow](https://flow.org/) and [TypeScript](https://www.typescriptlang.org/) identify certain types of problems before you even run your code.
+Static type checkers such as [Flow](https://flow.org/) and [TypeScript](https://www.typescriptlang.org/) possess the capability to apprehend specific types of problems prior to code execution.
 They can also improve developer workflow by adding features like auto-completion.
 For this reason, we recommend using Flow or TypeScript instead of `PropTypes` for larger code bases.

 ## Flow {#flow}